-Why Dick Smith Electronics imported/why I support Aussie farmers 2018
+Why Dick Smith Electronics imported and why Dick Smith supports Aussie farmers, 2018

-You will notice how the ad makes it very clear that we should never accept mediocrity.
-“If Australian made is as good as the imported, we go for it every time”.
+“The ad makes it very clear that we should never accept mediocrity: “If Australian made is as good as the imported, we go for it every time.”